 Crossfit Gloves: What are they?

 With the recent popularity in the sport of Crossfit many people that participate in movements that cause extreme friction in the hands.
 Almost any one from beginners to professional games athletes have experienced a rip to bursting bloody hands.
 Luckily, there are gloves out there that help protect and minimize the possibility of ending up with bloody hands.
 Many have asked.
 What are the best Crossfit Gloves?
 We have done the digging and searched for the best Crossfit Gloves in the Market.
 Out of many gloves in the marketplace the choice was difficult, to find glove we can call Crossfit gloves that preform well for the demands of Crossfit.
 We came across nine gloves that work and summarize the good the bad and the ugly and ranked them in terms of value, comfort, protection, durability and overall use.

 The StrongerRx RTG Gloves

 The StrongerRx RTG Glove took the number one spot in terms of value, comfort, style, durability and performance.
 We have seen this brand come out in popularity within the Crossfit community and we have been eyeing this glove for sometime.
 This not only has it had excellent reviews by many users; most users have claimed they cannot exercise without them.
 The StrongerRx RTG Gloves comes in it’s Elite Series and Competition Edition which added a different stitching for even more durability.
 This glove takes the winner category.
 Versatile material to preform almost every movement you give it.
-The StrongerRx RTG Gloves is also known for a comfortable fit as it delivers performance for any demanding WOD.
+The StrongerRx RTG Gloves is also known for a comfortable fit, and protecting the hands completely as it delivers performance for any demanding WOD.
 Another factor that gives a good boost for the StrongerRx’s RTG Gloves is the fact that it comes in three colors, Black, Yellow and Pink for the ladies of CrossFit out there.
 You can find the StrongerRx RTG Gloves in many retail shops or you can visit their website at www.StrongerRx.com.
 (As of Dec 1st 2014 StrongerRx has come out with a new 3.0 Glove in which we have yet to review).

 The Reebok Crossfit Glove